 3-6 class hours.

-Design your own cowl!
+Keep it simple or go deep into design, it’s your choice!
 You’ll begin by drawing a simple schematic representation for your cowl.
 Using homework swatches, you will learn how to evaluate fabric for suitability, and how to measure stitch and row gauge.
 Class exercises will explore the character of different stitch patterns, repeats and balance stitches, options for working with large stitch repeats and panels, and considerations for working methods (flat or circular? widthwise or lengthwise?), as well as walking through the necessary math.
-Keep it simple, or make it complex, class concepts will help you decide how much you’re ready to take on.
+You’ll be guided gently through class concepts as you decide how much you’re ready to take on.
 At the end of class you’ll be on your way to a self-designed cowl!

 Know Before You Show